 uQualio, the maker of your favorite video eLearning creation authoring software, recently had the opportunity to sit down and chat with Stephanie S. Mead, from CMOE (Center for Management and Organization Effectiveness).
-Today we’re going to talk with Stephanie about how to design tier one corporate training programs.
+Today we’re going to talk with Stephanie about how to design tier-one corporate training programs.

 Let’s jump in!

-Hi and thank you for joining us today.
+Interviewer: Hi and thank you for joining us today.
 Let’s jump into the interview by having you tell us a little bit more about the main reasons why companies approach you to help with their learning and performance improvement needs.
 In most cases, what are their biggest pain points and what do you do to help solve them?

 Hello and thank you for allowing me to share some thoughts and ideas with you today.
 At my company CMOE (the Center for Management and Organization Effectiveness) we work with companies of varying sizes and across many industries, so I see challenges of all types.
-But across all organizations I work with, one of the biggest and most consistent pain points companies experience is that their front-line leaders and mid-level leaders are lacking the critical leadership skills needed to engage today’s workforce and drive results for the organization.
+But across all organizations I work with, one of the biggest and most consistent pain points companies experience is that their front-line leaders and mid-level leaders lack the critical leadership skills needed to engage today’s workforce and drive results for the organization.
 Many organizations struggle to build and execute a learning and development strategy that addresses the skill gaps, which then causes leaders to experience high levels of stress and stagnant results, not to mention low levels of engagement in the people they lead.

 To help address this problem, we partner with organizations to develop a plan for elevating the specific and relevant capabilities of their leaders and provide targeted learning and development solutions to address the gaps.